 Why are they so appealing?

 Parking outside a mews property is not uncommon, and some of these properties have garages intact.
 In addition, a mews street often feels safe, private and secure, which will always appeal to buyers.
-While for those who like to have close neighbours and enjoy a sense of community in a central London area, mews properties are ideal.
+For those who like to have close neighbours and enjoy a sense of community in central London, mews properties are ideal.

 What should buyers and investors look out for?

 Developers have, by and large, improved the interiors of many mews properties, remodelling them to enlarge and reconfigure the space.
 The main downside of mews properties is that they can be small inside.
 However, they tend not to be listed, allowing developers and owners greater freedom to remodel the interiors.
-This could mean excavating into the basement to add a third level, extending into the roof space, or installing a roof terrace.
+This could mean excavating into the basement, adding a third level, extending into the roof space, or installing a roof terrace.

 Rooms inside a mews house can be small unless the property has been remodelled into an open-plan space.
-Many mews properties don't have windows at the back or side, which can make the interiors dark.
-However, modern lighting design will solve this problem, but lighting might still be a key consideration for anyone looking to buy a mews property.
+Many mews properties don't have windows at the back or side, making the interiors dark.
+Modern lighting design will solve this problem, but lighting might still be a key consideration for anyone looking to buy a mews property.